Themes Overview

 9. Flush redis cache. (sudo redis-cli flushall)

-11. Visit Portal and see your new login screen.
+11. Visit Cantemo and see your new login screen.

 Images and Retina Images